zigomir/transync/README.md

 Gem docs available at http://gimite.net/doc/google-drive-ruby

-# Issues to fix
+# TODO

-- g2x will overwrite keys in xliff files
+- much more tests, edge cases
-- x2g will skip one line in google doc
+- speed up, I think we are connecting too much
-- create Classes to hold data + methods (sync keys on both sides)
+- more OOP
-- tests (minitest)
+- remove all duplicated code!